 Eligibility.
 A PhD thesis is eligible for the prize if the PhD was awarded by a UK university in the two years prior to the cut-off date (inclusive) specified below, and if the topic of the PhD thesis is in the area of Combinatorics.

 Key Dates.
-The cut-off date determining eligibility is 31 December 2023.
-The submission deadline for nominations is 19 January 2024.
+The cut-off date determining eligibility is 31 December 2025.
+The submission deadline for nominations is 19 January 2026.

 Funding.
 The prize (£1000) is funded by the Heilbronn Institute for Mathematical Research and the Institute of Combinatorics and its Applications, and supported by Cambridge University Press.

-For further information including past winners, please see Highlights: BCC Thesis Prize.
+For further information, including past winners, please see Highlights: BCC Thesis Prize.